smarthomeNG/plugins/visu_websocket/developer_doc.md

 The plugin does not answer unless it has been configured with **querydef: True**.

-**path** defines the level for which item definitions are requested. if **path** is empty, the top level itmes are returned.
+**path** defines the level for which item definitions are requested. if **path** is empty, the top level items are returned.

-The plugin answers with a dict containing the information about accessible logics.
-Additionally it sends the actual date time and timezone:
+The plugin answers with a dict containing the information about accessible items.

 ```
 	{